AWS Elastic Beanstalk: a Hands-on Guide to Managing Applications

 But even virtualization required significant up-front hardware (and software license) investments and couldn’t completely remove the risks of excess capacity.
 That’s where cloud computing – with its multi-tenancy models, on-demand pricing, and dynamic scalability – proved so powerful.

 But modern DevOps practices demand the ability to quickly build servers and ship code to be run in different environments.
 Welcome to the world of containers: extremely lightweight, abstracted user-space instances that can be easily launched on any compatible server and reliably provide a predictable experience.
 Containers – of which the best-known example is Docker – are able to achieve all this by capitalizing on the ability to share the Linux kernel of any host.

 The DevOps development process depends, in large part, on portability.
 Even a slight difference between your development, test, and production environments may completely break your application.
 Traditional development models follow a change management process to solve these kinds of problems.
 But this process won’t fit in today’s rapid build and deploy cycles.
 Docker streamlines and automates the software development process.
 You can simply package an application with references to all its dependencies into standardized containers (defined by plain-text Dockerfiles) that include everything needed to run your application wherever you end up shipping it.

 Docker uses a client-server architecture.
 The docker client talks to a host daemon which both builds and then runs the container.

-In this post we won’t talk all that much about running Docker natively (that’s been discussed elsewhere).
+In this post, we won’t talk all that much about running Docker natively.
 Instead, we will concentrate on AWS deployments.
 We’ll explore three ways to do that:

 sudo yum install -y docker